 The decision to open a private practice brings with it a host of obligations and responsibilities, many of which would otherwise belong to an employer.
 It should not be taken lightly.

-Access to regular supervision is essential for members in private practice.
-The need for supervision evolves and changes throughout a member’s career, but it never disappears.
+Access to regular supervision is essential for registrants in private practice.
+The need for supervision evolves and changes throughout a registrant’s career, but it never disappears.

-The public and members themselves are protected when the risks of private practice – including insufficient experience, isolation and a lack of access to supervision and more informal support- are minimized, and when members take the necessary steps to ensure that they are well-prepared for this venture.
+The public and registrants themselves are protected when the risks of private practice – including insufficient experience, isolation and a lack of access to supervision and more informal support- are minimized, and when registrants take the necessary steps to ensure that they are well-prepared for this venture.